GitHub Agentic Workflows

 gh workflow run dependabot-rollout-orchestrator.lock.yml

-Track progress by reviewing the Actions runs and the PRs created in each target repository.
+Monitor progress in Actions and in the PRs or issues created in each target repository.